“A person’s name is to him or her the sweetest and most important sound in any language.” ~ Dale Carnegie

 There’s a hospital that decided not to call their patients, patients!
 The connotation of a patient is they wait, not being served.
 They decided to call their hospital patients guests.
 That one shift significantly changed the attitude of their staff.
 They started serving and attending to their guests in guest rooms, not hospital beds.
 They went from patient care to really caring for the patient.

-The words we use to describe our customers (and also our employees) set our expectations for how we want customers to be treated as well as how we expect our employees to behave.
-Employees of Wal~Mart are described as “Associates.”
-At Sam’s Club they are “Partners” and at Ritz Carlton folks who may otherwise be known as guests or clients are often referred to as “Ladies and gentlemen serving ladies and gentlemen.”
+The words we use to describe our customers and our employees set expectations for how we want customers to be treated and how we expect our employees to behave.
+Employees of Wal-Mart are described as “Associates.”
+At Sam’s Club, they are “Partners,” and at Ritz Carlton, the staff and the folks they serve who might otherwise be known as guests are referred to as “ladies and gentlemen serving ladies and gentlemen.”
+That’s Positively Outrageous!